5l1v3r1/Malkocoglu/README.md

 # Malkocoglu
 This project python base attack tool.
 But this should be Gui application.

 You can try different type of attacks this tool.
+Fist i can try pygtk.

 Dos/DDos,
 Fingerprinting,